ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 1. We retrieve both Subnet and Primary Network validator set at current height `T`.
 2. We apply `Weight` diff on top of the Subnet validator set, exactly as described in the previous section
-3. Before applying `BLS Public Key` diffs, we retrieve `BLS Public Key` from the current Primary Network validators set for each of the current Subnet validators.
+3. Before applying `BLS Public Key` diffs, we retrieve `BLS Public Key` from the current Primary Network validator set for each of the current Subnet validators.
 This ensure that the `BLS Public Key`s are duly initilized before applying the diffs
 4. Finally we apply the `BLS Public Key` diffs exactly as described in the previous section